-The City of North Charleston will host its annual Veterans Day tribute on Monday, November 12, 2018 from 10:30 am – 1:00 pm at Park Circle featuring a keynote by COL Tom Clark, USMC (retired).
+The City of North Charleston will host its annual Veterans Day tribute on Friday, November 11, 2022, 10:00 am – 12:00 pm at the North Charleston Performing Arts Center, featuring Major General Marcia Anderson (ret).
 We ask veterans and the public to join Mayor Keith Summey and City Council in this special ceremony.
 Each year, over 500 veterans in attendance are honored.

-The Department of Defense and the Veterans Day National Committee once again selected North Charleston as a Regional Site for Veterans Day 2018.
-North Charleston is one of two regional sites in the State of South Carolina and has received this designation for 8 consecutive years.
+The Department of Defense and the Veterans Day National Committee once again selected North Charleston as a Regional Site for Veterans Day 2022.
+North Charleston is the only site in the State of South Carolina and has received this designation for 12 consecutive years.

 From past Veterans Day events

 - Photo: Veteran wears combat medals

 - Photo: Medal of Honor recipient Flo Groberg gives keynote

 - Video: This is for our veterans